XuanYing99/Movie-Correlation/README.md

 # PortfolioProjects

-Just a simple project i did on correlation with python pandas on a movie dataset while learning!
+Correlation matrix with python pandas, followed by a recommendation system w Machine learning